The Psoas Major

 Diagnosis

-The diagnosis of psoas dysfunction combines postural assessment, muscle-length tests, and deep abdominal palpation.
-It is important to rule out abdominal causes of pain (renal pathology, aortic aneurysm, retroperitoneal neoplasm) before attributing the pain to myofascial causes of the psoas, especially in patients over 50 years of age or with red flags.
+Diagnosis of psoas dysfunction combines postural assessment, muscle-length tests, and deep abdominal palpation.
+Rule out abdominal causes of pain (renal pathology, aortic aneurysm, retroperitoneal neoplasm) before attributing the pain to myofascial psoas causes, especially in patients over 50 or with red flags.

 🏥Clinical Evaluation of the Psoas Major